mozilla-l10n/documentation/src/products/firefox_desktop/adding_release.md

 * [devtools/shared/plural-form.js](https://searchfox.org/firefox-main/source/devtools/shared/plural-form.js)
   * `PluralForm.getPluralRule()` — Selects the number of plural categories and the function for selecting between them.
-    The default is to use the same plural rules as English, which has "one" and "other" categories.
+    The default is to use the same plural rule as English, which has "one" and "other" categories.
     This is only used for a small number of devtools messages that have a custom format;
     Fluent plurals in general rely on Unicode Common Locale Data Repository data.